 In 2015, 6,188 people died by suicide in the UK, and it's estimated that each of these deaths profoundly affects anywhere between 6 and 60 people.
 Research also shows that those bereaved in this way are at significantly greater risk of going on to take their own lives - but, all too often, this extraordinary pain and loss is treated like any other bereavement.

-Hamish Elvidge lost his 23-year-old son Matthew to suicide eight years ago, and says: "Bereavement by suicide is often described as bereavement with the volume turned up.
+Hamish Elvidge lost his 23-year-old son Matthew to suicide nine years ago, and says: "Bereavement by suicide is often described as bereavement with the volume turned up.
 There's this overwhelming feeling of guilt and deep sadness - what could we have done differently to prevent Matthew from taking his own life?"

 Hamish is now chair of the Matthew Elvidge Trust and the Support After Suicide Partnership (SASP), and believes far more could and should be done to support families and friends bereaved in this way.
-"When the policeman left our house eight years ago, there was no support offered at all ...
+"When the policeman left our house nine years ago, there was no support offered at all ...
 Nothing.
 And there is still no statutory or standard, proactive support offered to people bereaved and affected by suicide," he explains.

 By contrast, he adds: "Last year we had our shed broken into and some garden equipment stolen, and within 48 hours I'd had a text from Victim Support asking if I wanted any practical or emotional support as a victim of crime."

 SASP recently launched a national suicide bereavement survey, in partnership with the University of Manchester, with the goal of informing and influencing policy around statutory support.

 "Our vision is that everyone affected by suicide should be offered timely and appropriate support.
 In an ideal world, within 48 hours everyone affected would be provided with a copy of Help is at Hand, which is a resource written by people bereaved by suicide, and funded by Public Health England," Hamish explains.